 Regulations, made under Section 134 of the Social Services and Well-being (Wales) Act 2014 (the SSWA 2014), specify the areas in Wales where there are to be Safeguarding Children Boards and Safeguarding Adults Boards (“Safeguarding Board areas”).
 These Boards (collectively referred to as “Safeguarding Boards”) have partners set out in section 134(2), all of whom have an interest in safeguarding children and adults, and who are specified in section 134(2) of the SSWA 2014.

-The Regulations also specify who will be the lead partner for a Safeguarding Adults Board and who will be the lead partner for a Safeguarding Children Board.
-The lead partners are under a duty to establish Safeguarding Boards in the Safeguarding Board area which are to include representatives of its partners.
+See the Safeguarding Boards (General) Regulations 2015( ) (the section 134 Regulations).
+The section 134 Regulations specify who is the lead partner for a Safeguarding Adults Board and who is the lead partner for a Safeguarding Children Board.
+The lead partners are under a duty to establish Safeguarding Boards in their respective Safeguarding Board areas which are to include representatives of its partners.

-It is also possible for a Safeguarding Board to include representatives of other persons or bodies that the Board considers should be represented and who are involved in activities or have functions relating to children or adults in the Safeguarding Board area in question.
+Section 134(9) of the SSWA 2014 provides that a Safeguarding Board may include representatives of other persons or bodies that the Board considers should be represented and who are involved in activities or have functions relating to children or adults in the Safeguarding Board area in question.

 A Safeguarding Board must publish an annual plan setting out its programme of work for the year ahead and must, before 31 July each year, publish a report on how it has exercised its functions in the preceding financial year.

-Statutory guidance in relation to Safeguarding Boards has been issued under the powers in section 139 of the 2014 Act.
-See Working together to safeguard people: Volume 1 – Introduction and overview
+Statutory guidance in relation to Safeguarding Boards has been issued under the powers in Part 7 of the SSWA.( )